-OICR's policies and procedures require that a log be maintained containing the linkages of records of personal health information approved by OTB.
-The log of data linkages contains the name of the requester, the date/time the linkage was performed, the name of the individual performing the linkage and the disposition of the linked record set.
+OICR's policies and procedures require that a log be maintained containing the linkages of records of personal health information approved by OTB and identify the Director, Ontario Tumour Bank as the agent responsible for maintaining such a log.
+In the event of a data linkage, the log of data linkages shall contain the name of the requester, the date/time the linkage was performed, the name of the individual performing the linkage and the disposition of the linked record set.
 In circumstances where approved data linkages are performed by on an on-going basis by automated processes, OICR's policies and procedures require that an audit trail be maintained specifying the date and time of each record linkage and its disposition.
 The policy and procedures address where documentation related to the receipt, review, approval or denial of requests to link records of personal health information will be retained and the agent(s) responsible for retaining this documentation.